-Ratina Z, Shutterfly, Checkmate or Gigolo: all these famous sport horses come from the same breed:
+Ratina Z, Shutterfly, Checkmate or Gigolo: all these famous sport horses come from the same breed: The Hanoverian horse.

 Originally this breed comes from Lower Saxony which is one of the northern Federal States in Germany.